karip/harbour-file-browser/README.md

  * Cut, copy and paste files (move/copy files) (by long pressing an item in a list)
  * Delete files and directories (by long pressing an item in a list)
+ * Show hidden files (filenames starting with a dot)

 ### Acknowledgements